scaljeri/e2e-testing-in-action/README.md

   * [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads),
   * [geckodriver](https://github.com/mozilla/geckodriver/releases/).

+Move the drivers to the root of this project.

-The only way I was able to test against Firefox which actually worked was via the geckodriver.
+The only way I was able to test against Firefox was only with the geckodriver.

-The second way, is with the selenium standalone server, which can be started as follows
+The second way is with the selenium standalone server, which can be started as follows

     $> yarn selenium

-And the third way is, is a combination of both combined in a docker image
+And the third way is a combination of both combined in a docker image

         $> docker run -p 127.0.0.1:4444:4444 selenium/standalone-chrome:latest